 2. Plug the Power Cord and Unlock Your Treadmill

-Then, press the Power button for a few seconds to turn on the treadmill.
+Then, press the Power or start button for a few seconds to turn on the treadmill.
 You might hear a beeping sound upon turning on the treadmill.
 If you see numbers on your treadmill screen, that means the machine is on.

 Some treadmills will automatically be on “demo mode.”
 If your treadmill does the same, you should turn off the demo mode by pressing the Stop button for a few seconds.
 If the mill turns off, then press start again and you should be good to go.

 3. Make Sure That You Have Your Treadmill Safety Key

 Before you can start using your treadmill, make sure your Safety key is already in place, as it is necessary to turn on the treadmill.
 It won’t turn on if it isn’t in place properly.
 And if it turns on, it will certainly not move without it.

 Also, you want to test the key and make sure that it would come off if you fell off.
 Do this by letting the treadmill run while standing next to it and pulling on the cord.
 The treadmill should stop as soon as you pull the cord.

 4. Select Your Parameters